olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 $ cd hands-on-with-summit/challenges/MPI_Basics/hello/

 ```
-2. Use your favorite editor to find and enter the missing MPI function in mpi_hello.c.
+2.Use your favorite editor or Vim to find and enter the missing MPI function in mpi_hello.c.
 For example

 ```
 $ vi mpi_hello.c